hno2/blog/content/Theater/theatre.md

 ## Recent Projects

-With the a day job, theatre has taken a secondary role.
-I shifted my focus from onstage to backstage, especially supporting directors.
+With a day job, theatre has become a smaller part of my week.
+I shifted my focus from performing to backstage work, especially supporting directors.

-Here is a list of recent projects:
+Here are some recent projects:

 | **Production**                                                                       | **Director/Theatre**            | **Role**                       |